omundy/learn-computers/topics-data-basics.md

-3. The first 128 characters of UTF8 are based on the ASCII standard.
-If you compare this table to the above ASCII chart you will find a slight discrepancy.
+3. **Compare ASCII to Unicode**  The first 128 characters of UTF8 are based on the ASCII standard.
+If you compare the below table to the ASCII chart above you will find a slight discrepancy.
 Yet you can still [convert](http://www.unit-conversion.info/texttools/convert-text-to-binary/) each to the appropriate text character.
 Do you know what the discrepancy is?

 ASCII | b | i | t | s
 --- | --- | --- | --- | ---